Starring: Wes Studi, Gene Hackman, Robert Duvall, Jason Patric, Matt Damon

 Director: Walter Hill

-Mood: If you’re hungry for a Western with a strong Native American lead that delivers a powerful history lesson but the story is so good that you don’t feel trapped in a classroom.
+Mood: If you’re hungry for a Western with a strong Indigenous lead that delivers a powerful history lesson but you don’t feel trapped in a classroom because the story is so good.

 Sometimes I watch a Western because I’m craving the action and adventure.
 Other times, I actually want to learn something.
 Lucky me, Geronimo: An American Legend delivers on all of that and more.